Numerical Solutions of the spectral problem for arbitrary self-adjoint extensions of the 1D Schroedinger equation: Finite element method for the eigenvalue problem in the interval

 \subsubsection{The boundary matrix}

-The $2n$ extremal values $v^{(i)}_{l}$ of the boundary functions $\beta^{(i)}$ are undefined, but we are going to show that the $2n$ conditions \eqref{asorey3} imposed on the boundary functions constitute for them a determinate system of linear equations.
-Because the boundary functions are constructed to be piecewise linear, the normal derivatives of these functions at the boundary can be expressed as follows.
-For the left boundaries of the intervals, i.e., at the points $a_\alpha$, we have:
+The $2n$ extremal values $v^{(k)}_{l}$ of the boundary functions $\beta^{(k)}$ are undefined, but we are going to show that the $2n$ conditions \eqref{asorey} imposed on the boundary functions constitute a determinate system of linear equations for them.
+Because the boundary functions are constructed to be piecewise linear, the normal derivatives of these functions at the boundary can be obtained easily.
+For the left boundaries of the intervals, i.e., at the points $a_\alpha$, we have